wp-plugins/leaguemanager/readme.txt

 = 3.9.0.4 =
 * BUGFIX: fix colorpicker in global settings page
+* BUGFIX: fix default match day to -1 (all matches) in matches shortcode

 = 3.9.0.3 =
 * BUGFIX: fix match day issue in shortcode